-New.
-Special rules may apply if the bonus depreciation is taken against property acquired in a like-kind exchange.
-See Information Bulletin #118 at www.in.gov/dor/files/reference/ib118.pdf for additional information.
+Special rules may apply if the bonus depreciation is taken against property acquired in a like-kind exchange or acquired in a taxable year in which you have an excess business loss.
+See Income Tax Information Bulletin #118 at www.in.gov/dor/files/reference/ib118.pdf for additional information.